florent-dartora-tamu/DARTORA-GEOG676/Lab/Lab06/README.md

 # DARTORA-GEOG676

-This is the folder for Lab6.
-It contains my python code and a screenshot of the executed code.
+This is my github folder for Lab6.
+It contains a python toolbox code and the screenshots of the executed code and resulting maps.